Written By Javier Olivo

 If you already picked out a destination, then the next step would be to determine the season that place has during certain times of the year.
 Places like the Safaris of South Africa, for example, has seasonal changes which can significantly affect your experience while being there.

 According to several reliable sources, the best time to go is during the month of May to September.
-This period is considered the best time to go because wild animals are freely roaming around and are easier to spot.
+This period is considered the best time to go because wildlife is freely roaming and easier to spot because of the smaller vegetation.

 In the months of December to January, the temperatures are a lot hotter which could affect your kids.
 Since the bush is thicker during this time of the year, a lot of mosquitoes could also pose a dangerous threat to your children because of the diseases these insects spread such as Malaria, Dengue, West Nile, etc.